mrchocha/Audio-Streaming-in-C/Docs/DOCUMENTATION.md

 	struct timeval tv;
 };
 ```
-Here, `type` is field to represents the packet type. there are 4 types which represents following.
+Here, `type` is field to represents the packet type, there are 4 types which is represented as following.
 ```C
 #define ERROR 0    	// Represents error
 #define REQ 1		// Represents REQUEST for connection